Bernardo-MG/development-docs/general/testing.md

 Unit|...the smallest possible piece of logic
 White box|...a piece of code where the internal logic can be probed

+## Methodologies

+- Test Driven Development

 ## When to use tests

-Tests are to be run with each code change to validate them.
-The CI process should take care of this, to ensure the code base is always in a valid state, or that any potential error is identified.
+Run with each code change to validate the code base and the changes.
+Let the Continuous Integration process handle this.
+Add tests to cover all use cases, and to make sure a bug doesn't reappear once solved.

 ## In which way are tests useful?

-Test do not make a program bug free, but they remove to need to start and manually test the application after each modification.
+Test won't make a program bug free, but they remove to need to start the application to test it manually.
+Also the test will never forget which cases should be tested, and under which conditions.

-Another important notion is that they validate the application, ensure it fits into the specification.
+If all the tests are correctly planned the will validate the application, ensuring it fits into the specification.

 ## Integration